 “A goal without a plan is just a wish.” ― Antoine de Saint-Exupéry.
 As mentioned, to achieve a certain goal, we need to run a whole project.
 In this, the role of the Project Manager is creating a roadmap or planning beforehand.
 Further approval of a project depends on the layout of the plan made for it.

 Planning consists of each of the following questions:

 - What is the task to be completed?

 - Who will complete these tasks?

-- By what time the task must be completed?
+- By what time must the task be completed?

 Organizing is about delegating roles to the project team members and deciding the specified time to achieve the targets.
 To brief the members about the tools that they can use is also included in this step.

-After organizing the structured roles to each of the team members, the project manager takes the role of leading the project in a structured way in a defined time and budget.
+After organizing the structured roles for each of the team members, the project manager takes the role of leading the project in a structured way in a defined time and budget.
 This is the most important responsibility of a Project Manager.